tardis-sn/tardis/docs/index.rst

 TARDIS is an open-source Monte Carlo radiative-transfer spectral synthesis code for 1D models of supernova ejecta.
 It is designed for rapid spectral modelling of supernovae.
-It is developed and maintained by a multi-disciplinary team including software engineers, computer scientists, statisticians, and astrophysicists.
+It is developed and maintained by a multi-disciplinary :ref:`team` including software engineers, computer scientists, statisticians, and astrophysicists .

 If you use this code for any publications or presentations please follow our citation guidelines in :ref:`tardiscredits`

-User modifications and additions that lead to publications need to be handed back to the community by incorporating them into TARDIS.
+User modifications and additions that lead to publications **need to be handed back to the community** by incorporating them into TARDIS.
 Please contact the TARDIS team via the `github page
 <https://github.com/tardis-sn/tardis>`_ if you have questions or need
 assistance.

 ============
 Using Tardis